 In addition to MECW, CMES hosts several multi-disciplinary research projects with external funding.
 All research projects are listed to the left.

 The Center for Middle Eastern Studies has been the home of a vibrant research community that studies the Middle East in diverse and imaginative ways.
 Since our early years in 2009 when we received a Strategic Research Area grant for the Middle East in the Contemporary World (MECW), our research activities, partnerships, and collaborations have multiplied and focus on a variety of research issues and problems relating to Middle Eastern states and societies but also to “the Middle East in the world” – the various ways in which the region impacts the rest of the world in terms of flows of people, ideologies, and culture.

-Recognizing the complexity of the Middle Eastern states, societies and cultures as well as of the region as a whole and its transnational dimensions and connections and realizing the need for innovative research that can do justice to it, CMES has been aspiring to foster multi- and inter-disciplinary perspectives, approaches and methodologies.
-Our core and affiliated researcher team spans several social science, humanities and natural and applied sciences and our research seminars and other research-related activities have given rise to fruitful exchanges across different scientific fields and culminated in interdisciplinary research projects such as Hydrosolidarity, Syria: post-conflict futures, Conflict Diasporas and Understanding Population Mobility and Land Dynamics in Iraqi Kurdistan.
+Recognising the complexity of the Middle Eastern states, societies, and cultures as well as of the region as a whole and its transnational dimensions and connections, and realising the need for innovative research that can do justice to it, CMES has been aspiring to foster multi- and inter-disciplinary perspectives, approaches, and methodologies.
+Our core and affiliated researcher team spans social sciences, humanities, and natural and applied sciences, and our research seminars and other research-related activities have given rise to fruitful exchanges across different scientific fields and culminated in interdisciplinary research projects such as Hydrosolidarity, Syria: post-conflict futures, Conflict Diasporas and Understanding Population Mobility and Land Dynamics in Iraqi Kurdistan.

 Our team is active in publishing, editing scientific journals including our own interdisciplinary publication, Nidaba, and the Center based Palgrave Macmillan book series on Islam and Nationalism, while our research informs policy and public debates in Sweden and beyond.